infonl/dimpact-zaakafhandelcomponent/docs/development/INSTALL.md

 #### Run ZAC in a Docker container using Docker Compose

-If you also wish to run all services (Keycloak, Open Zaak, etc) required by ZAC locally the easiest way is to use our Docker Compose setup with can also run ZAC.
+If you also wish to run all services that are required by ZAC locally, the easiest way is to use our Docker Compose setup with can also run ZAC.
 Please see the [Docker Compose instructions](INSTALL-DOCKER-COMPOSE.md) for more information.

 #### Run ZAC in a Docker container by itself